awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `createDimension(input:completion:)`

 Create a dimension that you can use to limit the scope of a metric used in a security profile for IoT Device Defender.
 For example, using a TOPIC\_FILTER dimension, you can narrow down the scope of the metric only to MQTT topics whose name match the pattern specified in the dimension.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">CreateDimension action.
+Requires permission to access the [CreateDimension](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func createDimension(input: CreateDimensionInput, completion: @escaping (ClientRuntime.SdkResult<CreateDimensionOutputResponse, CreateDimensionOutputError>) -> Void)